 ''' passwords) you should use 'env' key in the 'database' section of this configuration file.
 OPTIONAL algorithm_env: in this example the environment variable 'player' has the value 'Alice' inside the algorithm container player: Alice Add additional environment variables to the node container.
 This can be useful if you need to modify the configuration of certain python libraries that the node uses.
 For example, if you want to use a custom CA bundle for the requests library you can specify it here. node_extra_env: REQUESTS_CA_BUNDLE: /etc/ssl/certs/ca-certificates.crt Add additional volumes to the node container.
-This can be useful if you need to mount a custom CA bundle for the requests library for example. node_extra_mounts: - /etc/ssl/certs/ca-certificates.crt:/etc/ssl/certs/ca-certificates.crt:ro node_extra_hosts: In Linux (no Docker Desktop) you can use this (special) mapping to access the host from the node.
-See: https://docs.docker.com/reference/cli/docker/container/run/#add-host host.docker.internal: host-gateway For testing purposes, it can also be used to map a public domain to a private IP address, allowing you to avoid breaking TLS hostname verification v6server.example.com: 192.168.1.10 specify custom Docker images to use for starting the different components.
+This can be useful if you need to mount a custom CA bundle for the requests library for example. node_extra_mounts: - /etc/ssl/certs/ca-certificates.crt:/etc/ssl/certs/ca-certificates.crt:ro specify custom Docker images to use for starting the different components.
 OPTIONAL images: node: harbor2.vantage6.ai/infrastructure/node:cotopaxi alpine: harbor2.vantage6.ai/infrastructure/alpine vpn_client: harbor2.vantage6.ai/infrastructure/vpn_client network_config: harbor2.vantage6.ai/infrastructure/vpn_network ssh_tunnel: harbor2.vantage6.ai/infrastructure/ssh_tunnel squid: harbor2.vantage6.ai/infrastructure/squid path or endpoint to the local data source.
 The client can request a certain database by using its label.
 The type is used by the auto_wrapper method used by algorithms.
 This way the algorithm wrapper knows how to read the data from the source.
 The auto_wrapper currently supports: 'csv', 'parquet', 'sql', 'sparql', 'excel', 'omop'.
-If your algorithm does not use the wrapper and you have a different type of data source you can specify 'other'. databases:
+If your algorithm does not use the wrapper and you have a different type of data source you can specify 'other'. databases: - label: default uri: C:\data\datafile.csv type: csv - label: omop uri: jdbc:postgresql://host.docker.internal:5454/postgres type: omop additional environment variables that are passed to the algorithm containers (or their wrapper).
+This can be used to for usernames and passwords for example.
+Note that these environment variables are only passed to the algorithm container when the user requests that database.
+In case you want to pass some environment variable to all '''